roytang/blog/content/posts/2002/07/cheap-rushing.md

 rushing is the means for that win, you should go for it.

 What does this mean?
-If you don&'t want to be rushed, don&'t
+If you don't want to be rushed, don't

 play on Battle.net, because on Battle.net people play primarily